eccclesiastes/team-finder/README.md

 Inside your MySQL, create a database.

-Inside that database, create a table called `users` with this statement:
+Inside that database, create a table called `users` (employee data) with this statement:

 ```sql
 CREATE TABLE `users` (